 When the operation is successful, fseek returns a zero.
 If we attempt to move the file pointer beyond the file boundaries, an error occurs and fseek returns -1 (minus one).
 It is good practice to check whether an error has occurred or not, before proceeding further.

-Example 9.7 Write a program that uses the functions ftell and fseek.
+Example 14.7 The program in Fig. 14.7 uses the functions ftell and fseek.

-A program employing ftell and fseek functions is shown in Fig. 9.7.
+A program employing ftell and fseek functions is shown in Fig. 14.5.
 We have created a file RANDOM with the following contents: